Master of Arts in Classics

 The ideal applicant to the Master of Arts in Classics program is someone with (1) undergraduate major in classics (or equivalent learning experience); and (2) sufficient proficiency in both Latin and Greek to take graduate seminars in those languages.
 The Graduate Division also requires that applicants have a minimum 3.0 undergraduate GPA.
 The department does admit students who have less than the ideal preparation described above; in those cases, the applicant is admitted conditionally (subject to meeting certain conditions for progress through the program).

-Applicants must take the GRE, complete the online application to the graduate program, and submit directly to the department a two to three page statement of purpose, an eight to ten page writing sample, and one letter of recommendation (sent directly by the recommender).
+Applicants must take the GRE, and complete the online application to the graduate program through Cal State Apply.
+As part of the online application, applicants must upload a two to three page statement of purpose, an eight to ten page writing sample, and one letter of recommendation (sent directly by the recommender).

 Graduate Courses: Classics